 File Complaint/Ask Question

 The Department requests that consumers attempt to resolve their complaints directly with the financial institution or licensee.
 If you are not satisfied with the response, a complaint may be filed with the Consumer Services Division.
 It is important to note that the Department does not regulate all financial institutions doing business in Pennsylvania.
-To find out if a particular entity is regulated by the Department, use our Financial Institution Search or the Mortgage Industry Search.
+To find out if a particular entity is regulated by the Department, use the following links.

 1.800.PA.BANKS (toll-free in PA)

 Inquiries and complaints that do not include any pertinent documentation can also be filed using our online complaint/inquiry form.
 For complaints related to securities, please complete and send/fax to us the Investor Complaint Form.
 In order to assist us in requesting and receiving information and documents on your behalf, please complete and send/fax to us the Third Party Authorization Form.

 Pennsylvania Department of Banking and Securities, Consumer Services Division

 Be sure to include: